spezia/docker-php-apache-separately-setup/README.md

 `docker-compose up -d --build`

-This will ensure that our Apache and PHP Docker images work together seamlessly.
+This will ensure that our Apache and PHP Docker images work together.